-The permanent residence permit is very similar to the temporary residence permit except that as of October 2019, it is issued for an indefinite period of time.
-Therefore, once you have a permanent residence permit, you can legally stay and work in Russia.
+The permanent residence permit is very similar to the temporary residence permit except that as of November 1, 2019, it is issued for an indefinite period of time.
+Therefore, once you have a permanent residence permit, you can legally stay and work in Russia indefinitely.

 Obtaining a permanent residence permit in Russia provides the following benefits:

 - Ability to reside in Russia permanently and freely choose your place of residence in Russia

 - Free travel into and out of Russia without a visa or time limit